 While its sleepy, canal-laced towns are beloved by tourists, much of the action in the Netherlands is concentrated in its top 10 most populous cities.
 From the metropolises of the Randstad (a densely populated arc of cities in the western Netherlands) to the industrial cities of the south—as well as outliers to the north and east—find out what the country's top 10 cities have to offer.

 This port city on the banks of the Nieuwe Maas River is the country's number-two metropolis, at least in terms of population; to its many fans, however, Rotterdam rivals the more popular city of Amsterdam for its history, culture, industry and of course football.
 Don't miss its opulent modern architecture, a spectacular counterpoint to the traditional canal houses of the capital.

-Utrecht feels like a small university town, but in reality this city of 328,000 is the fourth most populated in the country.
-Located in the eastern portion of the Randstad, the city of Utrecht is capital of the province of Utrecht, which also contains the lovely medieval city of Amersfoort.
+Utrecht feels like a small university town, but in reality, this city of 350,000 is the fourth most populated in the country.
+Located in the eastern portion of the Randstad, the city of Utrecht is the capital of the province of Utrecht, which also contains the lovely medieval city of Amersfoort.
 The city itself is a favorite of visitors, who relish the unique quaysides of its picturesque canals, not to mention monuments from the Gothic Dom Church to the UNESCO-listed Rietveld-Schröder House, a jewel of 20th-century architecture.
-Kids love that it's the home of Miffy (Dutch: Nijntje), the world-famous cartoon bunny who's the star of her own children's book series.Continue to 5 of 10 below.
+Kids love that it's the home of Miffy (Dutch: Nijntje), the world-famous cartoon bunny who's the star of her own children's book series.

 Eindhoven still has an undeserved reputation as an industrial city full of bland modern architecture—or even worse, just a stopover for low-cost flyers on the way to Amsterdam.
 In reality, the city is chock full of creativity and innovation at a rate most other Dutch cities can't touch.
-A prime example is the former Philips business park, Strijp S, which is now a cultural complex to rival the likes of Amsterdam's NDSM Wharf.
+A prime example is the former Philips business park, Strijp-S, which is now a cultural complex to rival the likes of Amsterdam's NDSM Wharf.

-Tilburg - like Eindhoven, above - is another city in the southern province of North Brabant, and just like Eindhoven, it's a spunky city full of creativity and innovation, from local businesses to street art.
+Tilburg, like Eindhoven, is another city in the southern province of North Brabant, and just like Eindhoven, it's a spunky city full of creativity and innovation, from local businesses to street art.
 Its historic district, De Heuvel (The Hill), is perfect for a sunny day's stroll; as a former hub of the textile industry, it boasts the country's only dedicated textile museum.
 Just outside the city is the only Trappist brewery in the Netherlands, Bierbrouwerij De Koningshoeven, where visitors can relax with a beer and beer-themed snacks in the peaceful countryside of Berkel-Enschot.

-If any Dutch city has it all, it's the city of Groningen: this former Hanseatic city has fantastic architecture from the medieval Aa-kerk to its critically-acclaimed city museum, a lively cultural scene, excellent food and restaurants—even its own university and airport (Groningen Airport Eelde).
+If any Dutch city has it all, it's the city of Groningen.
+This former Hanseatic city has fantastic architecture from the medieval Aa-Kerk to its critically-acclaimed city museum, a lively cultural scene, excellent food, and restaurants—even its own university and airport (Groningen Airport Eelde).
 Outside the city, in the same-named province of Groningen, the idyllic, farm-studded countryside stretches north to the Wadden Sea, where visitors will find the Wadden Islands, accessible by ferry from the mainland.

-The third city in the province of North Brabant to be featured on this list, Breda serves as the provincial capital, and has a more conservative character than the other major cities in its province.
-A lovely city to explore on a sunny day, Breda is full of classic architecture, and even has a rare béguinage, a sort of lay convent— more common in Flanders—whose architecture dates from the 16th century.
+The third city in the province of North Brabant to be featured on this list, Breda serves as the provincial capital and has a more conservative character than the other major cities in its province.
+A lovely city to explore on a sunny day, Breda is full of classic architecture and even has a rare béguinage, a sort of lay convent— more common in Flanders—whose architecture dates from the 16th century.